neural-data-science/NESC_3505/syllabus.md

 ## Formative Assessments

-### Online Lessons/Practice: DataCamp
-Registered students are provided with free access to the DataCamp massive online learning community.
-A number of DataCamp lessons are assigned in the schedule to align with the course content.
-They are meant to reinforce the textbook/lecture material, and provide opportunities to practice coding with immediate feedback.
-As well, there are several optional DataCamp lessons that you'll see suggested when you log onto your DataCamp account.
-You can get course credit for completing both the lessons assigned in the schedule, and any additional lessons on DataCamp that interest you (even ones not suggested by the instructor - choose your own adventure!)

-Grading for DataCamp lessons is based on XP assigned by the DataCamp platform.
-You earn XP incrementally by completing lessons, so if you complete part of a lesson you get part of the total XP.
-Your DataCamp work is graded pass/fail on the basis of how many XP you earn.
-Your earned DataCamp XP (up to 35,000 XP) are divided by 70 to determine your DataCamp grade for this class (35,000 DataCamp XP = 500 course points).

-DataCamp lessons can be completed later than the posted due date, up to the last day of class, with no penalty.
-However, not completing lessons by the posted due dates will leave you less prepared for future classes and assignments.
-No points for lessons will be granted after the last day of classes in the term.

 ### Self-Assessments
 You will submit regular written assessments of your own learning progress over the term.
 This type of self-reflection has been empirically demonstrated to improve learning outcomes.
 It's also an incredibly useful way for the instructor to keep in touch with every student, and recognize both individual and common areas where people are struggling.
 Each self-assessment should be 150-500 words in length. **Late work will be penalized 2% per hour**, with the clock starting the minute after the deadline has elapsed.
 Self-assessments are only helpful if they're done regularly, and in this class they are timed to synch up with your work in other aspects of the course.
 These are assigned and submitted via Teams.